Untangling City-County Services. A Panel Discussion

 • How do the city’s and county’s approaches to these challenges differ?

-• How is the Joint Office of Homeless Services funded and how does it work?
+• How is the Multnomah County Homeless Services Department funded and how does it work?

 • What is the practical impact of this dual system on those experiencing homelessness or mental health problems?